-Students are encouraged to submit their Program of Study during the first semester, but must submit no later than the third week of the second semester.
+Students are encouraged to submit their Program of Study during the first semester, but it must be submitted no later than the third week of the second semester.

-- Students are strongly encouraged to choose rigorous classes which will strengthen their knowledge base and/or assist them in their research or project.
-Graduate courses both inside and, where appropriate, outside of the department are encouraged. - During the first semester in the program, the student and committee chair should prepare a study list.
-The student enters the study list under the Program of Study tile on the Graduate Progress page and submits it for committee approval. - The Program of Study must be approved by each member of the graduate committee.
+- During the first semester in the program, the student and committee chair should prepare a study list.
+The student enters the study list under the Program of Study tile on the Graduate Progress page and submits it for committee approval. - Students are strongly encouraged to choose rigorous classes that will strengthen their knowledge base and/or assist them in their research.
+Graduate courses both inside and, where appropriate, outside of the department are encouraged. - The Program of Study must be approved by each member of the graduate committee.
 After the Program of Study is approved by all members of the committee, it is reviewed and approved by the department program manager. - The Program of Study, once it is fully approved and accepted by the university, is equally binding upon the student and his or her graduate committee.
-In general, students should focus upon completion of the study list courses early in their graduate experience. - The study list should be submitted by the end of the first semester, but must be submitted no later than the third week of the second semester.
+In general, students should focus upon completion of the study list courses early in their graduate experience. - The study list should be submitted by the end of the first semester but must be submitted no later than the third week of the second semester.
 Failure to meet this deadline may render the student ineligible to register for subsequent semesters. - If it becomes necessary during the course of a graduate program to alter the Program of Study, the changes are made on the Graduate Progress page and resubmitted for committee and program manager approval.
 Classes may be deleted if they are not offered during the course of a student's graduate program.
 Failure to perform well in a class is not sufficient reason to delete it from the Program of Study.
 Addition of new classes to the University curriculum may justify addition of a course if the student and graduate committee agree that such addition is in the best interest of the student.